Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 Hermosa Beach is always mentioned as one of the best suburbs in the Huntington Beach area.
 We’ll tell you the good about “Awesome Hermosa Beach.”

-Here in Redondo Beach, it’s really safe, and residents are just about as rich as you’ll see in the Huntington Beach metro area.
+Here in Palos Verdes Estates, it’s really safe, and residents are just about as rich as you’ll see in the Huntington Beach metro area.

 The bad side?
 Schools are more crowded, and the cost of living puts a large part of the city out of reach for most families.

-Palos Verdes Estates ranks as the 4th best suburb of Huntington Beach for 2018.
+Redondo Beach ranks as the 4th best suburb of Huntington Beach for 2019.

 Coming in as the fifth best is Rancho Palos Verdes.

-According to online reports, Rolling Hills Estates is quickly becoming one of the more affluent suburbs in the Huntington Beach area, meaning you need to get in soon.
+According to online reports, Newport Beach is quickly becoming one of the more affluent suburbs in the Huntington Beach area, meaning you need to get in soon.

-The 7th best suburb on our list goes to Newport Beach.
+The 7th best suburb on our list goes to Rolling Hills Estates.

 It placed 9th on our list thanks to the fact that it’s really expensive to live here, but the schools are great, so you get what you pay for in that regard.

-And rounding out the top ten for 2018 is Yorba Linda.
+And rounding out the top ten for 2019 is Rancho Santa Margarita.

 This city is far above average in every category, and the best part?
 It’s far more affordable than the other cities listed above.
 So, you get a big bang for your buck here.